Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 "She didn't think much of it at first," Cynthia's sister would tell the New York Post years later.
 "But she thought he was nice."

-After her divorce, J.Lo stars in Out of Sight, the critically acclaimed Steven Soderbergh-directed heist thriller that featured her sharing close quarters (i.e. the trunk of a car) with George Clooney, who plays the bank robber her federal agent is chasing.
+After her divorce from Noa, J.Lo stars in the Steven Soderbergh-directed heist thriller Out of Sight, which features her sharing close quarters (i.e. the trunk of a car) with George Clooney, who plays the bank robber her federal agent is chasing.

+Writes film critic Roger Ebert, "Lopez had star quality in her first role in My Family, and in Anaconda, Selena and the underrated Blood and Wine, she has only grown; here she plays a role that could be complex or maybe just plain dumb, and brings such a rich comic understanding to it."

 UNIVERSAL PICTURES